Koredotcom/docs/docs/gale/settings/settings-overview.md

 **Settings**

-* Sync and import key user information from your organization's Active Directory (AD) by doing the following:
+Sync and import key user information from your organization's Active Directory (AD) by doing the following:
    * Configuring the connection to your AD.
    * Importing user data from all or specific organization units.
    * Selecting and managing default AD user fields, or adding custom fields, and defining inclusion and exclusion rules for data import and sync.
    * Configuring AD auto sync schedules to ensure user data on GALE remains up-to-date.

+Additionally, you can do the following:

 * View sync history and reports to monitor successful and failed AD syncs.
 * Manage the ability to view and edit default and custom user data fields.
 * Configure how joining requests from new users are handled, including automatic approval options.